andrew/ultimate-awesome/README.md

 - [awesome-kalman-filter](https://github.com/mintisan/awesome-kalman-filter) - A curated list of awesome libraries, projects, tutorials, papers, and other resources related to Kalman Filter(KF).
 This repository aims to be a comprehensive and organized collection that will help researchers and developers in the world of KF!.
 - [awesome-a11y-vue](https://github.com/vue-a11y/awesome-a11y-vue) - A list of awesome things related to accessibility in Vue.js.
 - [fucking-awesome-selfhosted](https://github.com/Correia-jpv/fucking-awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers.
 With repository stars⭐ and forks🍴.
-- [awesome-comics-understanding](https://github.com/emanuelevivoli/awesome-comics-understanding) - The official repo of the Comics Survey: "A missing piece in Vision and Language: A Survey on Comics Understanding".
 - [awesome-visionOS-apps](https://github.com/furnacecreek/awesome-visionOS-apps) - 🥽 A curated list of awesome apps designed for visionOS and Apple Vision Pro.
 - [awesome-learned-point-cloud-compression](https://github.com/kaiwangm/awesome-learned-point-cloud-compression) - A list of papers about learned point cloud compression.
 - [awesome-challenges](https://github.com/mauriciovieira/awesome-challenges) - A curated list of algorithmic challenges websites.
 - [awesome-mud](https://github.com/mudcoders/awesome-mud) - 🖥 A curated list of bookmarks, tools, tutorials, and other cool resources for text-based game developers.
 - [joblist](https://github.com/rogerluan/joblist) - A list of websites to find and apply for remote jobs, both freelancing and full-time.
 - [awesome-mcp](https://github.com/alexmili/awesome-mcp) - Awesome ModelContextProtocol resources - A curated list of MCP resources.
+- [awesome-ai-models](https://github.com/alternbits/awesome-ai-models) - A curated list of top AI models and LLMs.
 - [awesome-linear](https://github.com/dalys/awesome-linear) - A list of awesome Linear resources, add-ons, integrations, links, etc.
+- [awesome-comics-understanding](https://github.com/emanuelevivoli/awesome-comics-understanding) - The official repo of the Comics Survey: "A missing piece in Vision and Language: A Survey on Comics Understanding".
 - [awesome-org-roam](https://github.com/kot-behemoth/awesome-org-roam) - 📒 A curated list of awesome Org-roam resources.
 - [awesome-zeppos](https://github.com/zepp-health/awesome-zeppos) - ⭐ Useful resources for the Zepp OS.
 - [awesome-chatgpt-plugins](https://github.com/ai-list/awesome-chatgpt-plugins) - A curated collection of  ChatGPT plugins.